Skip to main content Download Acrobat Reader X or higher to view PDF files.

 we hear a lot about credit scores

 Understanding what generates your score, and what your score means to your financial flexibility and future, can also help you take steps to improve your score and access better financial options.
-The credit scores most widely used in lending decisions are FICO® Scores, and are provided through the three major consumer reporting agencies (Equifax, Experian and TransUnion).
+The credit scores most widely used in lending decisions are FICO® scores, and are provided through the three major consumer reporting agencies (Equifax, Experian and TransUnion).

-Lenders use FICO® Scores to help them
+Lenders use FICO® scores to help them

 make billions of credit decisions every year

-Understanding your FICO® Score can help you better understand your credit risk and allow you to more responsibly manage your financial health.
+Understanding your FICO® score can help you better understand your credit risk and allow you to more responsibly manage your financial health.
 Higher scores demonstrate lower credit risks to lenders.

-As with many lenders, On Tap Credit Union relies on FICO® Scores for our home, auto, and other lending decisions.
+As with many lenders, On Tap Credit Union relies on FICO® scores for our home, auto, and other lending decisions.
 For example, our financial advocates will, with your permission, pull your score to tell you what loans rates and terms you may qualify for.

 On Tap Credit Union and Fair Isaac are not credit repair organizations as defined under federal or state law, including the Credit Repair Organizations Act.
 On Tap Credit Union and Fair Isaac do not provide "credit repair" services or advice or assistance regarding "rebuilding" or "improving" your credit record, credit history or credit rating.